matthias-schuetz/simple-alarm/README.md

 ## A very basic alarm clock for showing a reminder message at a specified time

 There are many different possibilities to set up reminders and alarms in Windows.
-For those who want a simple alarm clock which does nothing more than displaying text at a specified time, SimpleAlarm should do the job.
+For those who want a simple alarm clock which does nothing more than displaying text at a specified time, Simple Alarm should do the job.

 <img src="http://matthias-schuetz.github.com/simplealarm/simplealarm.png" />